LHNCBC/lforms/form_definition.md

   'table' (default) is the only template supported.
 More supported templates would be added.
 * <a name="templateOptions"></a>**templateOptions** - a hash of options for the template.
 This can be omitted, but supported values are below.
+    * showQuestionCode - a boolean that controls whether to show question codes.
+      The default is false.
     * showCodingInstruction - a boolean that controls whether to show coding instructions inline or as popover messages (false: in popover; true: inline).
       The default is false;